- Home

 Cybercrime

 If you are a victim of a cybercrime, you should report the matter quickly via Report Cyber, so that it can be referred to the right law enforcement agency to investigate.
 Reporting a cybercrime online via ACSC is simple.
-You will need to answer some questions about what happened - these should take about 10 to 15 minutes to complete.
+You will need to answer some questions about what happened - these should take about 10 to 15 minutes.

 Fraud

-If you are a victim of fraud please read and complete the following form; it will be required for assessment and any subsequent investigation (if appropriate) of your complaint.
+If you are a victim of fraud please read and complete the following form.
+It will be required to assess and possibly investigate your complaint.

 Step One -